sharvil09/margFinal/README.md

 This notebook is a well-documented showcase of how we prepared and analyzed our data while running the experiments.
 It also contains code for a real-time Reddit data comparator usin clustering to analyze and compare similar cities in GA.

 ### Potential Application
-To access our tool showcase, go to [this link](https://hub.gke2.mybinder.org/user/sharvil09-margfinal-whuup38i/tree).
+To access our tool showcase, go to [this link](https://mybinder.org/v2/gh/sharvil09/margFinal/HEAD).
 After it loads, choose the notebook labeled, "Comprehend Showcase.ipynb".
 After the notebook loads, navigation to the kernel option and click "Restart and run all cells".
+At the bottom of the page, choose a city from the list and generate your insights!